DEX-ware/fair-atomic-swap/doc/bip-email/ours.md

     OP_CHECKSIG
 ```

+We also explore the Atomic Swaps in American Call Options scenario, which is different from the Spot scenario.
+Alice should pay for the premium besides the underlying asset, regardless of whether the swap is successful or not.
+In reality, the option sellers are trustworthy - the option sellers never abort the contract.
+However, in Atomic Swaps, Bob can abort the contracts like Alice.
+To keep the Atomic Swap consistent with the American Call Options, the premium should follow that: Alice pays the premium to Bob if 1) Alice redeems Bob’s asset before Bob’s timelock, or 2) Bob refunds his asset after Bob’s timelock but before Alice’s timelock.
+If Alice’s timelock expires, Alice can refund her premium back.

-A sample implementation of Atmoic Swap for Option based on this opcode is here:
+A sample premium transaction implementation of Atmoic Swap for Option based on this opcode is:
 ```
 ScriptSig:
     Redeem: <Bob_sig> <Bob_pubkey> 1